Verify: Is President Trump's immigration ban ‘similar' to Barack Obama's policies?

 A U.S. Customs and Border Protection primer on the law mentions this twice.

-“Instead, a traveler who does not meet the requirements must obtain a visa for travel to the United States,” the CHP primer reads.
+“Instead, a traveler who does not meet the requirements must obtain a visa for travel to the United States,” the CBP primer reads.

 Moreover, there are exceptions to the law for those who have visited these countries for reasons including reporting, humanitarian efforts and legitimate business-related purposes.